loradar/loradar_tool/Version 1 (mTAC-LoRa)/README.md

 ## Information extraction
 To extract the information, follow the steps below:
-1) Download the python script from
+1) Download the _LoRadar data extraction.py_ python script from above
 2)